 After studying with her first teacher, Giusi Ambrifi, in her native Caserta, near Naples, she attended masterclasses in piano with Tibor Egly, Bruno Canino, and Alexander Lonquich, and in musical analysis with Giacomo Manzoni and Hugh Collins Rice (Oxford University).
 She then entered the Pescara Music Academy, where she graduated in Piano Solo Performance and in Twentieth-Century Piano Music with Bruno Mezzena.

 While studying piano, she earned two B.A.s from the University of Naples “L’Orientale” in Classical Philology and in Slavistics, both times with top marks and lauds.
 In 2010 she received her doctorate in Slavistics with a thesis on the poetry of Osip Mandel’štam, which won the 2011 Italian Slavists’ Association prize.
 She published an article on the Šostakovič cycle Op.
 143 “Six poems of Marina Cvetaeva” in which she explored the connections between the poetic and musical text, and recently translated for the first time into Italian the notebooks of poetess Marina Cvetaeva for the Italian press Voland Edizioni.
 This translation was awarded the 2014 “Premio Italia-Russia.
 Attraverso i secoli” for “best debut translation” at a ceremony at Villa Abamelek, the Russian Embassy, Rome.
-In first quarter 2016, a book developed from her thesis on Mandel’štam’s late poetry will be published by Firenze University Press in the Studi Slavistici series.
+A book developed from her thesis on Mandel’štam’s late poetry was published by Firenze University Press in the Studi Slavistici series in spring of 2017.

-Next October will see the release of her second disc with Odradek Records, featuring the Schönberg Piano Concerto Op.
+Her second disc with Odradek Records, featuring the Schönberg Piano Concerto Op.
 42 coupled with Bartók’s Piano Concerto No. 3, Sz.
-119 with the Liepaja Symphony Orchestra (Latvia) in 2016, in the city’s recently inaugurated concert hall, the Giant Amber.
-Meanwhile in 2017 her next solo CD will be published with music of Brahms, Berg, and Webern.
+119 was recorded with the Liepaja Symphony Orchestra (Latvia) in 2016, in the city’s recently inaugurated concert hall, the Giant Amber, with Atvars Lakstigala directing.
+In early 2018 her next solo CD will be published with music of Brahms, Berg, and Webern.

 Her enthusiasm for the Schönberg concerto has led to the commission of a chamber reduction of the work, arranged by Hugh Collins Rice, which she will premiere at the Ehbarsaal in Vienna this February with the New Vienna International Symphony Orchestra, under the baton of Georgi Nikolov.
 The arrangement is programmed for this fall in Italy and next year in England.